 Florida’s Accident Report Privilege

-Florida’s Accident Report Privilege statute prevents any statements made by those required to interact with law enforcement after a crash from being used against them in a later civil or criminal proceeding.
+Florida’s Accident Report Privilege statute prevents any statements made by those required to interact with law enforcement after a crash from being used against them in a later civil or criminal trial.
 Persons covered are typically the driver and occupants of the vehicles involved in the crash.
 The privilege balances a person’s Fifth Amendment right against self-incrimination with an officer’s obligation to learn about how the crash occurred.
-This privilege also prevents officers from later testifying how the crash happened if their knowledge comes solely from those required to speak with them.
+This privilege also prevents officers from later testifying how the crash happened at trial if their knowledge comes solely from those required to speak with them.

 Accident Report Privilege Limitations